garfix/nligems/data/xcalibur.md

 Uses a set of "discourse expectations" and "contextual substitution" rules, that allow elliptical utterances, such as the ones shown below, to be understood:

 ~~~
-Q: What is the price of the three largest single prt fixed media disks?
+Q: What is the price of the three largest single port fixed media disks?
 Q: speed?
 Q; two smallest?
 Q: How about the price of the two smallest?